Gnkgo/summaries/CN/cn_summary.md

 - TDM (time-division multiplexing): time is divided into frames of fixes size, and each frame is split into a fixed amount of slots.
 These slots are dedicated to one connection

 ## Delays
-- **nodal processing delay:** Time used to decode the header, determine which output needs to be used, bit level checking etc.
+- **nodal processing delay:**
+    - Time used to decode the header, determine which output needs to be used, bit level checking etc.
+    - nedligible in comparison to other delays, little room for improvement here

+- **queuing delay:**
-- **queuing delay:** Time that the packet has to wait in the queue until the desired output will be free
+    - Time that the packet has to wait in the queue until the desired output will be free
+    - better load balancing (i.e. via routing), reduce queue size

+- **transmission delay:**
-- **transmission delay:** Time after the packet gets out of queue until its on the output line; let L be the length of the packet, R the transmission rate from router A to B, then the transmission delay is L/R.
+    - Time after the packet gets out of queue until its on the output line; let L be the length of the packet, R the transmission rate from router A to B, then the transmission delay is L/R.
+    - increase the link capacity
+- **propagation delay:**
-- **propagation delay:** Time, the package takes to propagate through the physical medium (e.g. at light speed with radio waves), i.e. it takes on the way from router A to B
+    - Time, the package takes to propagate through the physical medium (e.g. at light speed with radio waves), i.e. it takes on the way from router A to B
+    - if possible, use data replication to shorten the client-server distance.
+Improving routing or physical transmission media also helps

 ## Layers
 |Layers|